pingcap/docs-cn/tiup/tiup-cluster.md

   cluster patch <cluster-name> <package-path> [flags]

 Flags:
   -h, --help                    help for patch
   -N, --node strings            Specify the nodes
+      --offline                 Patch a stopped cluster
-      --overwrite              Use this package in the future scale-out operations -R, --role strings           Specify the role
+      --overwrite               Use this package in the future scale-out operations -R, --role strings            Specify the roles
-      --transfer-timeout int   Timeout in seconds when transferring PD and TiKV store leaders (default 300)
+      --transfer-timeout uint   Timeout in seconds when transferring PD and TiKV store leaders, also for TiCDC drain one capture (default 600)

 Global Flags:
+  -c, --concurrency int     max number of parallel tasks allowed (default 5)
-      --ssh string          (Experimental) The executor type.
-Optional values are 'builtin', 'system', and 'none'.
+      --format string       (EXPERIMENTAL) The format of output, available values are [default, json] (default "default") --ssh string          (EXPERIMENTAL) The executor type: 'builtin', 'system', 'none'.
-      --wait-timeout int  Timeout of waiting the operation --ssh-timeout int   Timeout in seconds to connect host via SSH, ignored for operations that don't need an SSH connection. (default 5)
+      --ssh-timeout uint    Timeout in seconds to connect host via SSH, ignored for operations that don't need an SSH connection. (default 5)
+      --wait-timeout uint   Timeout in seconds to wait for an operation to complete, ignored for operations that don't fit. (default 120)
   -y, --yes                 Skip all confirmations and assumes 'yes'
 ```

 If a TiDB hotfix package is in `/tmp/tidb-hotfix.tar.gz` and you want to replace all the TiDB packages in the cluster, run the following command: